PalmarHealer/pelican-extension-manager/README.md

 ⚠️ **Early Development Stage**
 This project is in an early phase.
 Features are limited and subject to change.
 New functionality will be added over time.

+## Notes

+-   This repository only includes modified files; the full Pelican Panel is **not** redistributed.

+-   Only tested with version `1.0.0-beta19`.

+-   Use at your own risk.
+Test in a non-production environment before deployment.

+-   Contributions, issues, and pull requests are welcome.

 ## Compatibility